JaneliaSciComp/SongExplorer/README.md

 equal rates.
 Your experimental design drives this choice.

 Let's manually check whether our classifier in hand accurately calls sounds using these thresholds.
-First, click on the `Fix False Positives` button to disable the irrelevant actions and fields.
-Then choose one of the predicted CSV files that has a good mix of the labels and either delete or move outside of the ground-truth directory the other ones.
+First, click on the `Fix False Positives` button.
+Then choose one of the predicted CSV files that has a good mix of the labels and either delete or move outside of the ground-truth directory the others.
 Double check that the `label types` variable was auto-populated with "annotated,predicted".
-Not having "detected" in this field ensures that "detected.csv" files in the ground-truth folder is ignored.
+Not having "detected" in this field ensures that "detected.csv" files in the ground-truth folder are ignored.
 Finally, cluster and visualize the neural network's hidden state activations as we did before using the `Activations`, `Cluster`, and `Visualize` buttons.
 This time though choose to cluster just the last hidden layer.
 So that words with few samples are not obscured by those with many, randomly subsample the latter by setting `equalize ratio` to a small integer when saving the hidden state activations.

 Now let's correct the mistakes!
-Select `predicted` and `ambient` from the `kind` and `no hyphen` pull-down menus, respectively, and then on a dense part of the density map.
-Optionally adjust the `circle radius` and `hex size` variables.
+Select `predicted` and `ambient` from the `kind` and `no hyphen` pull-down menus, respectively, and then click on a dense part of the density map.
+Optionally adjust the `dot size`, `dot alpha`, and `circle radius` sliders.
 Were the classifier perfect, all the snippets now displayed would look like background noise.
 Click on the ones that don't and manually annotate them appropriately.
 Similarly select `mel-` and `-pulse` from the `species` and `word` pull-down menus and correct any mistakes, and then `mel-` and `-sine`.

 Keep in mind that the only words which show up in the clusters are those that exceed the chosen threshold.
 Any mistakes you find in the snippets are hence